THIS NEWS RELEASE IS NOT FOR DISSEMINATION OR DISTRIBUTION IN THE UNITED STATES OF AMERICA TO UNITED STATES NEWSWIRE SERVICES OR UNITED STATES PERSONS

 Advisory Regarding Forward-Looking Statements

-This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the Company’s view that being transparent about the environmental benefits of its Clean Tech Energy project is essential to building trust with stakeholders and securing social acceptability and the Company’s plans to make the tool available to all stakeholders to allow them to model and analyze the environmental impacts of its Clean Tech Energy project.
+This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the goal of the clean tech energy project to produce energy with zero emissions using safe processes that do not affect drinking water, the Company’s belief that this new approach could be used around the world to aid in global energy transition, its commitment to share 3% of the profits from the project with local communities and to only work in communities where there is social license, the Company’s belief that it needs to make a leap in how energy is produced and used, its efforts to assemble a team to make this leap and its belief that we can successfully transition the energy portfolio.
 Forward-looking statements are based on a number of material factors, expectations or assumptions of Questerre which have been used to develop such statements and information, but which may prove to be incorrect.
 Although Questerre believes that the expectations reflected in these forward-looking statements are reasonable, undue reliance should not be placed on them because Questerre can give no assurance that they will prove to be correct.
 Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Further, events or circumstances may cause actual results to differ materially from those predicted as a result of numerous known and unknown risks, uncertainties, and other factors, many of which are beyond the control of the Company, including, without limitation: whether the Company’s exploration and development activities respecting its prospects will be successful or that material volumes of petroleum and natural gas reserves will be encountered, or if encountered can be produced on a commercial basis; the ultimate size and scope of any hydrocarbon bearing formations on its lands; that drilling operations on its lands will be successful such that further development activities in these areas are warranted; that Questerre will continue to conduct its operations in a manner consistent with past operations; results from drilling and development activities will be consistent with past operations; the general stability of the economic and political environment in which Questerre operates; drilling results; field production rates and decline rates; the general continuance of current industry conditions; the timing and cost of pipeline, storage and facility construction and expansion and the ability of Questerre to secure adequate product transportation; future commodity prices; currency, exchange and interest rates; regulatory framework regarding royalties, taxes and environmental matters in the jurisdictions in which Questerre operates; and the ability of Questerre to successfully market its oil and natural gas products; changes in commodity prices; changes in the demand for or supply of the Company’s products; unanticipated operating results or production declines; changes in tax or environmental laws, changes in development plans of Questerre or by third party operators of Questerre’s properties, increased debt levels or debt service requirements; inaccurate estimation of Questerre’s oil and gas reserve and resource volumes; limited, unfavourable or a lack of access to capital markets; increased costs; a lack of adequate insurance coverage; the impact of competitors; and certain other risks detailed from time-to-time in Questerre’s public disclosure documents.
 Additional information regarding some of these risks, expectations or assumptions and other factors may be found under in the Company’s Annual Information Form for the year ended December 31, 2018 and other documents available on the Company’s profile at www.sedar.com.
 The reader is cautioned not to place undue reliance on these forward-looking statements.
 The forward-looking statements contained in this news release are made as of the date hereof and Questerre undertakes no obligations to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise, unless so required by applicable securities laws.